jeffnyman/ludic-historian/articles/pc.md

 LOCATIONS.
 ```

-This idea of situating mathematical exercises in a fictional context will reappear in people’s computing.
+This idea of situating mathematical exercises in a fictional context will reappear in people's computing, particularly as it intersected with education.
 Since, as I argue, people’s computing got started in the educational context, this is not terribly surprising.
 Many of these programs were created for some pedagogical purpose.

 It might seem odd to focus so much attention on what was such a simple program, but, as noted above, players _could_ use a strategy and even a better or worse strategy depending on the game’s design.
 This idea of a strategy is certainly a motif that would dominate many later game design discussions.
 Further, a programmer could implement a minimal narrative while allowing players to engage with the ludic experience.
 The game tried to situate its mechanics in the context of a fun game like _Hide and Seek_.

-Another reason I focus on this very early game is that this provides an entry point into considering the barest hint of topographical style games that would, ultimately, lead to the concept of the “adventure game,” even though that was never a plan at this (or, really, any) stage and the path itself certainly wasn’t a direct linear one.
+Another reason I focus on this very early game is that this provides an entry point into considering the barest hint of topographical style games that would, ultimately, lead to the concept of the "adventure game," even though that was never a plan at this (or, really, any) stage and the path itself certainly wasn’t a direct linear one.
 The _Hide and Seek_ game would be referenced again as at least an inspiration of sorts for the next stage of games I will consider.

-NOW WE HAVE TO INTRO PCC

 # Starting People's Computing